wsaihopfsg/vos-scripting-how-to/intro/Basic/MathFunc/MathFunc.rst

   .. image:: /intro/Basic/MathFunc/rad2deg.jpg

-* In the Script Function window we see
+* In the Script Function window we see a line of code that converts radians into degrees

 .. code-block::
     :linenos:

     return(p1/3.141592654*180)

-* Line 1: Returns radians input into degrees

 Post Image Process
 ##################